Dev-Annie/TravelProject/README.md

 Within this basic shopping cart management system there are two entities.
 The entity relationships are detailed here:

--   A **Activities** are the events the customer would like to plan and have the following properties:
+-    **Activities** are the events the customer would like to plan and have the following properties:
     -   Name, e.g. "Zip-lining"
     -   Duration, e.g. "3 hour session"
     -   Price, e.g. $50 USD
--   A **Park** is a location and has properties such as:
+-    **Park** is a location and has properties such as:
     -   Park name, e.g. "Arena National Park"
     -   City, e.g. Jaco (in Costa Rica)
     -   Entrance fee, e.g. $15 USD